Transformative justice: Overview of Transformative Justice

 Transformative justice can be seen as a general philosophical strategy for responding to conflicts akin to peacemaking.
 Transformative justice is concerned with root causes and comprehensive outcomes.
 It is akin to healing justice more than other alternatives to imprisonment.
+In this, transformative justice takes the principles and practices of restorative justice beyond the criminal justice system and applies to areas such as environmental law, corporate law, labor-management relations, consumer bankruptcy and debt, and family law.